briancornally/az-tf/README.md

 - this approach
   - minimizes the configuration at the cost of additional lines of HCL
   - facilitates naming convention changes by change module & recreate
-- to accomodate inconsistent naming deprecate the resource_naming module and add the resource names to the yml configuration files
+- if necessary to accomodate inconsistent naming of existing resources => deprecate the resource_naming module and add the resource names to the yml configuration files

 ## Procedure